rdoteam/cfdocus/docs/DevOps Secret Manager/How to guide/how-to-inject.md

 In the Action tab, select the Google Secret Manager - Inject Secret template to inject and rotate secrets.
 After the template execution, access the Google Cloud Console and select the project in the upper selection tab.

-You can analyze the details of the injection by selecting on Google Secret Manager, Security > Secret Management, and, in this secrets list, click on the item created by senhasegura.
+You can analyze the details of the injection by selecting on Google Secret Manager, Security &gt; Secret Management, and, in this secrets list, click on the item created by senhasegura.

 Caution